jamesamiller/Computational-Thinking/README.md

     2. Important background, motivation, and theory should be fairly complete and readable ahead of time
     3. Should include short questions.
 Answers given during class and added to a "live" version of the notebook
 2. A "live" version with instructor commentary and further additions will be worked on during class and posted after
-3. *A notebook corresponds to a one-hour class*
+3. A notebook corresponds roughly to a one-hour class
 4. Packages should be noted and pre-loaded in Julia
 5. Package `using` commands included first in the notebook